-Start your search for a quality cat insurance policy by looking at Fairer Finance's 2019 product ratings.
+Start your search for a quality cat insurance policy by looking at Fairer Finance's latest product ratings.

 Our ratings are designed to help customers make more informed decisions, but they should not be taken as recommendations or advice.
 Every customer has different needs, and our ratings are simply designed as a short cut to help consumers make sense of the complex world of financial products.